John McCain Criticizes Donald Trump At Munich Security Conference

 — James Garside (@jamesgarside_) February 18, 2017

-McCain is one of Trump’s strongest critics within the Republican party.
+McCain is one of Trump’s strongest critics within the Republican Party.
 As one of the most senior members of the Senate, his opposition could pose difficulties to Trump’s presidency.

 [Featured Image by Alex Wong/Getty Images]